dotnet/docs/docs/csharp/programming-guide/concepts/serialization/walkthrough-persisting-an-object-in-visual-studio.md

 [!code-csharp[Disable serialization for an auto-implemented property](../../../../../samples/csharp/serialization/Loan.cs#4)]

 The next step is to add the serialization code to the LoanApp application.
 In order to serialize the class and write it to a file, you use the <xref:System.IO> and <xref:System.Runtime.Serialization.Formatters.Binary> namespaces.
-To avoid typing the fully qualified names, you can add references to the necessary class libraries as shown in the following code:
+To avoid typing the fully qualified names, you can add references to the necessary namespaces as shown in the following code:

 [!code-csharp[Adding namespaces for serialization](../../../../../samples/csharp/serialization/Program.cs#3)]